The semi-classical energy of closed Nambu-Goto strings: Perturbations of classical rotating circular strings

 Here the \emph{scalar} component $f_s$ describes the fluctuations in the direction perpendicular to the planes of rotation.
 The mode $f_a$ describes infinitesimal rotations generated by $L_{1,2} + L_{3,4}$ ($v_a$ also has a time component, which is present to make it orthogonal to the world-sheet).
 The mode $f_b$ describes dilations in the subspace spanned by $e_1$, $e_2$, $e_3$, $e_4$ and $f_c$ describes combined shears in the planes spanned by $e_1$, $e_3$ and $e_2$, $e_4$.
-The vectors $v_s$, $v_a$, $v_b$, $v_c$ are orthonormal to each other and the world-sheet.
+Subsuming the modes in the planes of rotation into $f = (f_a, f_b, f_c)$, we obtain, at $\order(\gamma^0)$, the free action